California proposes new oil drilling ban near neighborhoods

 It’s the latest effort by Democratic Gov. Gavin Newsom’s administration to wind down oil production in California, aligning him with environmental advocates pushing to curb the effects of climate change and against the powerful oil industry in the nation’s seventh-largest oil producing state.

 Studies show living near a drilling site can elevate risks of birth defects, cancer, respiratory problems and other health issues.
-More than 2 million Californians live within 3,200 feet (975 meters) of oil drilling sites, primarily in Los Angeles County and the Central Valley.
-The proposal would not ban wells already operating in that zone but would add new pollution controls.
+More than 2 million Californians live within 3,200 feet (975 meters) of oil drilling sites, primarily low-income residents and people of color in Los Angeles County and the Central Valley.
+The proposal would not ban wells already operating in those zones but would add new pollution controls.

-“Extracting oil is a dirty business and it’s had a real impact on Californians,” said Jared Blumenfeld, California’s secretary for environmental protection.
-“Often we frame it as it’s about air pollution, it’s about climate change; this is really about helping communities and community health near these facilities.”
+“This is about public health, public safety, clean air, clean water — this is about our kids and our grandkids and our future,” Newsom said in Wilmington, a Los Angeles neighborhood with the city’s highest concentration of wells.
+“A greener, cleaner, brighter, more resilient future is in our grasp and this is a commitment to advance that cause.”

-Newsom was expected to address the proposal later Thursday in Southern California.
-His administration briefed reporters Wednesday night, but did not immediately release the written rules.
-The rules are a draft that signal what the administration is seeking, but could be changed over a 60-day comment period.
+The rules are a draft that signal what the administration is seeking, but they could change and won’t take effect until at least 2023.

 This would be the first time California has set statewide rules on how close drilling can be to homes, schools and other sites.
 Other oil and gas producing states such as Colorado, Pennsylvania and even Texas have rules about how close oil wells can be to certain properties.
 Colorado’s 2,000-foot setback on new drilling, adopted last year, is the nation’s strictest rule right now.